 Actions taken so far:

-At the federal level, the Senate’s coronavirus relief bill includes a $150 billion coronavirus relief fund, of which $139 billion is reserved for payments to the states.
-Michigan will receive an estimated $3.1 billion in federal funds under the bill, with funds earmarked specifically for necessary expenditures incurred during this public health emergency.
-Also, local units of government representing more than 500,000 people are expected to receive $792 million in federal relief.
+At the federal level, the CARES Act reserved $150 billion for payments to states and local governments.
+The State of Michigan received about $3.1 billion in federal funds under the bill, with funds earmarked specifically for necessary expenditures incurred during this public health emergency.
+Also, local units of government representing more than 500,000 people received about $793.8 million in federal relief.

 Why Michigan must act now: